ni/install-systemlink-enterprise/release-notes/2024-04/Drop-workorder-database.md

 1. Wait for all `<release>-workorder` pods to stop.

-### Per-service replicasets: Launch a mongo shell - per-service replicasets
+### Launch a MongoDB shell (Per-service MongoDB replica sets)

-Skip this section if SLE connects to an external database.
+Skip this section if SystemLink Enterprise connects to an external database.

 1. Determine the name of the pod that is running the MongoDB primary replica.